-Gender Pay Gap legislation now requires all employers of 250 or more employees to publish their gender pay gap as at 31st March 2018.
+Gender Pay Gap legislation now requires all employers of 250 or more employees to publish their gender pay gap as at 31st March 2021.
 The statutory requirements are set out in the tables in Sections 1 - 3.
 The Trust has also provided additional information in Section 4 and in the narrative to highlight the understanding gained from looking at the gender pay gap in more detail.
 Section 4 contains information on the pay gap set out by the national NHS Agenda for Change pay bands and for medical staff as an individual group.
+All pay gap percentages in this report are calculated based on the mean or median male pay for the relevant category.
+NBT Extra (Bank) staff have not been included in this report.